Fortifications and Defensive Architecture of Ming Cities

 Incendiary and Chemical Weapons

 Both attackers and defenders used fire extensively.
-Ming sieges often featured “fire ravens” (arrow-drawn rockets attached to bundles of burning reeds) aimed at thatched roofs and wooden constructions inside the city.
-“Flying fire spears” (a type of rocket launcher) could shoot projectiles over walls.
+Ming sieges often featured "fire ravens"—arrow-drawn rockets attached to bundles of burning reeds—aimed at thatched roofs and wooden constructions inside the city.
+"Flying fire spears," a type of rocket launcher, could shoot projectiles over walls.
 The Chinese also used flamethrowers made of bamboo tubes filled with gunpowder and grease, though these had limited range.
-More practically, defenders dropped “stinking pots” filled with sulfur, arsenic, and lime; the acrid smoke blinded and choked attackers.
-The manual Huo Gong Yao Lan (Essentials of Fire Combat) details recipes for these chemical mixtures.
+More practically, defenders dropped "stinking pots" filled with sulfur, arsenic, and lime; the acrid smoke blinded and choked attackers.
+The manual Huo Gong Yao Lan (Essentials of Fire Combat) details recipes for these chemical mixtures, including ones that produced clouds of toxic smoke to incapacitate enemy soldiers.
+Some mixtures included crushed glass or iron filings to cause severe skin irritation.

-The theory and technology of Ming urban warfare were tested in several famous engagements that shaped the course of Chinese history.
+The theory and technology of Ming urban warfare were tested in several famous engagements that shaped Chinese history.
+These examples illustrate how tactical innovation and adaptation could decide the fate of cities and empires.

 The Siege of Ningyuan (1626)